The Wine Club · Grape Discovery Masterclass

 Brighter and more acidic than Tempranillo — sour cherry, dried tomato, and a savory finish.
 Built for the table in a way that rewards food over every other consideration.

 This is your kare-kare wine.
 The high acidity cuts through the peanut sauce, the firm tannins hold against the oxtail, and the savoury finish makes the bagoong taste intentional.
+In Tuscany they drink Sangiovese with bistecca alla Fiorentina — a thick-cut T-bone, rare, with nothing but salt and olive oil.
+Both dishes understand that this grape needs something substantial to push against.
 Also exceptional with slow-braised beef, grilled lamb, and anything with a rich, reduced sauce.

 In Our Portfolio